Towards an Optimal Hybrid Algorithm for EV Charging Stations Placement using Quantum Annealing and Genetic Algorithms: Experimental Results and Discussions

 After confirming the increase in performance (Fig. \ref{figure_exp_3} and Fig. \ref{figure_exp_4}), the best score per epoch were also calculated and plotted for the randomly seeded and Quantum annealing seeded algorithms as shown in Fig. \ref{figure_exp_3} and Fig. \ref{figure_exp_4}.
-The largest dataset taken by us for the experimental evaluations contains a $100 \times 100$ grid and 20 POIs.
+The largest dataset taken by us for the experimental evaluations contains a $100 \times 100$ grid and 20 POI.

 It can be clearly illustrated from Fig. \ref{figure_exp_5} that the training process is much more stable and the convergence is much quicker for the Quantum annealing seeded process.
-The disadvantage of this proposed hybrid method however is that the total time is the sum of both Quantum annealing and the Genetic algorithm, so in situations which are extremely time sensitive, this approach is not the best.
+The disadvantage of this proposed hybrid method however is that the total time is the sum of both quantum annealing and the genetic algorithm, so in situations which are extremely time sensitive, this approach is not the best.
 However, in larger data sets, the time taken for the genetic algorithm is trivial compared to the quantum annealing part of the hybrid algorithm.

-It should be noted that the genetic algorithm was run for a 100 generations when seeded by the quantum annealer, while for 1000 generations when randomly seeded for these results (Table \ref{results_table}).
+It should be noted that the genetic algorithm was run for 100 generations when seeded by the quantum annealing, while for 1000 generations when randomly seeded for these results (Table \ref{results_table}).
 All other parameters were kept constant.

-We tested the performance of these proposed strategies on the EVCP sample datasets, and saw that the scores were significantly improved as compared to a vanilla quantum annealer, with an average improvement in score of $42.89\%$ across all the data sets tested on, based on minimum distance to POIs.
+The authors tested the performance of these proposed strategies on the EVCP sample datasets, and saw that the scores were significantly improved as compared to a vanilla quantum annealing, with an average improvement in score of $42.89\%$ across all the data sets tested on, based on minimum distance to POI.
 For each dataset, the score for each computing method was the average over five runs.
 This is quite a great result when looked at face value, however it has to be noted that the Bayesian search could not be performed extensively on larger datasets, which led to a decrease in performance of Quantum Annealing.
 This is because it is not possible to run the Bayesian search effectively for larger grid sizes, due to extremely high computation times.
-The other factor to note here is the lack of research done in Quantum annealing with regards to the EVCP, which points to the fact that improvements on the purely quantum end are sure to be made there. \\
+The other factor to note here is the lack of research done in Quantum annealing with regards to the EVCP, which points to the fact that improvements on the purely quantum end are sure to be made there.